 Declining Marriage Rates

 The overall marriage rate has declined steadily over the last few decades.
-Young people between the age of 20-34 opting not to marry, or pushing it off until later in life, is a big contributing factor.
+Young people between the ages of 20-34 opting not to marry, or pushing it off until later in life, is a significant contributing factor.

-Since 2000, the percent of this age group who haven’t married has spiked in every state.
+Since 2000, the percentage of this age group who haven’t married has spiked in every state.
 According to one 2016 report, 81% of this demographic in Washington DC remains unmarried.

 This number may be exaggerated in city centers where young people relocate to work, but it reflects a broader trend.
-In many states, the number currently hovers around 70%, were at the turn of the 21st century the highest was 57%.
+In many states, the number currently hovers around 70%, whereas at the turn of the 21st century, the highest was 57%.

 Recent numbers are themselves indicative of a larger evolution.
-As of the 2000 U.S. Census, 54.4% of the adult population, or more than 120 million people, were married.
-This marks a decline from 1990, where that figure was approximately 55%, which continues a trend.
-For context, in 1990, that number was in the 60% range, and from 1970, where it was above 70%.
+As of the 2020 U.S. Census, 46.9% of the population, more than 92 million Americans, were part of a married couple.
+This marks a decline from 2000, where that figure was approximately 55%, which continues a trend.
+For context, in 1990, that number was in the 60% range, and in 1970, it was above 70%

 What Do These Divorce Statistics Mean?

 In the end, what do all of these divorce statistics mean?
-They show current trends and illustrate evolving ideas on marriage and divorce over time.
+They show current trends and illustrate how ideas on marriage and divorce evolve over time.
 They provide a removed, big-picture glimpse at the state of marriage and divorce.